sumitsahoo/erd-to-ddl/README.md

 ## 🔑 Environment Variable
 There are 2 environment variable you can specify.
-1. REPLICATE_API_TOKEN: This is your Replicate API key.
+1. OPENAI_API_KEY: This is your OpenAI API key.
 2. GRADIO_SERVER_PORT: This is Gradio server port.
 This is optional if not specified in `launch` method.

 ## 🚢 Docker